abdulziaa/abdulzia/README.md

 # Hi!
 I'm Abdul 👋

-I'm studying Aerospace Engineering at Arizona State University.
+I'm a second-year Aerospace Engineering at Arizona State University.

 I'm the responsible engineer for ground operations and vehicle telemetry at SEDS-RD at ASU, where I support a team of electrical and aerospace engineers to develop flight computers for supersonic launch vehicles.